-- This template, along with additional instructions and updates, can also be found at http://sites.google.com/site/dufmedical/jeopardy. - Jeopardy and Double Jeopardy should each consist of six categories with five clues each.
+- The game board templates, along with additional instructions and updates, can be found at http://sites.google.com/site/dufmedical/jeopardy. - Instructions for operating this file are given within this template.
+The clues ("answers") and correct responses ("questions") can be placed directly in the PowerPoint file.
+In order for the PowerPoint file to operate properly, it must be saved as a Macro-Enabled Presentation. - Jeopardy and Double Jeopardy should each consist of six categories with five clues each.
 Final Jeopardy consists of one clue. - The point totals vary from 100 to 500 points (multiples of 100) and from 200 to 1000 (multiples of 200) for each category in Jeopardy and Double Jeopardy, respectively. - Jeopardy and Double Jeopardy contain 1 and 2 Daily Doubles, respectively.
-The corresponding clue(s) is determined randomly by the PowerPoint file. - At least 50% of the categories in Jeopardy and Double Jeopardy should be chemical engineering related, e.g., related to material & energy balances, fluid flow, heat transfer, mass transfer, unit operations, separations, thermodynamics, chemical reaction engineering, chemical process safety, process control, chemical process design, biochemical engineering, etc. - It is recommended that Jeopardy and Double Jeopardy each contain one (but not more) category outside of science and engineering, e.g., geography, history, politics, pop culture, etc. (something of general interest to the clue writers). - The remaining Jeopardy and Double Jeopardy categories should include technical topics such as biology, chemistry, physics, mathematics, engineering disciplines other than chemical, etc. - The difficulty of the clues should increase as the value of the clue increases. - The Final Jeopardy clue should be chemical engineering related.
+The corresponding clue(s) is determined randomly by the PowerPoint file. - At least 50% of the categories in Jeopardy and Double Jeopardy should be chemical engineering related, e.g., related to material & energy balances, fluid flow, heat transfer, mass transfer, unit operations, separations, thermodynamics, chemical reaction engineering, chemical process safety, process control, chemical process design, biochemical engineering, etc. - It is recommended that Jeopardy and Double Jeopardy each contain one (but not more) category outside of science and engineering, e.g., sports, geography, history, politics, pop culture, etc. (something of general interest to the clue writers). - The remaining Jeopardy and Double Jeopardy categories should include technical topics such as biology, chemistry, physics, mathematics, engineering disciplines other than chemical, etc. - The difficulty of the clues should increase as the value of the clue increases. - The Final Jeopardy clue should be chemical engineering related.